Comparison · VERIFIED APRIL 2026

 Final verdict: Grammarly vs Tome

 Both Grammarly and Tome are strong tools in the productivity space, but they serve different needs.
 Grammarly stands out for works everywhere, making it ideal for anyone who writes professionally.
-Tome differentiates with most innovative format, which benefits users focused on sales teams.
+Tome is best at most innovative format — particularly for teams focused on sales teams.

-With a 0.5-point rating advantage and 4,500 reviews, Grammarly has the edge in user satisfaction.
+Grammarly scores higher on ToolChase.
 The best approach is to try Grammarly's free tier and Tome's free tier to see which fits your specific workflow.

 Related comparisons